Schools in Philanthropy Program

 The Program aims to inspire young people to use their enthusiasm, creativity and energy to begin a life-long commitment to giving, through activities that have a positive impact on the communities in which they live and will one day work.
 The Program also aims to facilitate school and student involvement with the Foundation, and build awareness about how it invests in solutions that strengthen communities across the Geelong Region.

-In 200, the SIP Program will continue to engage VCAL (Victorian Certificate of Applied Learning) students to help them appreciate the contribution made to society through philanthropy.
-Schools involved in 2020 are Oberon High School, Matthew Flinders Girls Secondary College, Surf Coast Secondary College, Clonard College and Sacred Heart.
-The Foundation will invite secondary schools in the region to apply to be involved in the program in 2021.
+In 2021, the SIP Program will continue to engage VCAL (Victorian Certificate of Applied Learning) students to help them appreciate the contribution made to society through philanthropy.
+Schools involved in 2021 are Matthew Flinders Girls Secondary College, Surf Coast Secondary College, Clonard College and Sacred Heart.
+The Foundation will invite secondary schools in the region to apply to be involved in the program in 2022.

 The Approach to Program Delivery